 What are the main problems underlying the emergence of the case study?

-The case study idea originates from researchers, who are in constant yet irregular contact with farms in the Marche Region territory in order to respond to concerns related to income diversification and consolidation.
+The case study idea originates from researchers, who are in constant yet irregular contact with farms in the Marche and Abruzzo Region territory in order to respond to concerns related to income diversification and consolidation.
 Minor crops and their local/short value chains are seen as a good opportunity, particularly to keep the added value at the farm level.
 Crop diversification is seen as instrumental to this objective.
-The idea was then shared with the ASR and farmers, who are, in some cases, proactive in establishing contacts to become involved in research activities.
+The idea was then shared with ASR and farmers, who are, in some cases, proactive in establishing contacts to become involved in research activities.

 How is the problem addressed and which actors are involved?